How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 The list is not exhaustive.
 If you have difficulties in obtaining these documents, you should contact our VAT: general enquiries.

-Details about ‘satisfactory evidence’ for exports are also given in VAT on goods exported from the UK (Notice 703).
+Details about ‘satisfactory evidence’ for exports are also given in Goods exported from the UK (Notice 703).

 |Main forms of documentary evidence include||Additionally, a combination or all of these may provide suitable evidence|